bonitasoft/bonita-doc/md/bonita-bpm-overview.md

 # Bonita BPM overview

-Bonita BPM 7 is a powerful BPM-based application platform for building highly engaging, personalized, process-based business applications that adapt to your business changes in real time.
+Bonita BPM 7 is a powerful BPM-based application platform for building highly engaging, personalized, process-based business applications to get things done, take full advantage of BPM, and adapt to business changes in real time.

 Bonita BPM has two parts: the development environment, Bonita BPM Studio, and the runtime environment, Bonita BPM Platform.

 ## Bonita BPM Studio

-Bonita BPM Studio is a graphical environment for creating processes and application pages.
-It contains two major design tools:
+Bonita BPM Studio is a graphical environment for creating processes, applications, data models, and users views (pages and forms).
+It contains three major design tools:

 * the whiteboard, for drawing a process flow diagram and defining the detail of steps, transitions, decision points and other process elements
+* the Development menu, to extend the Studio capabilities and create your data models
-* the UI designer, which is used to create application pages and process forms
+* the UI Designer, which is used to create application pages and process forms

 Bonita BPM Studio is the development tool for the Business Analyst and Application Developer.
+Back-end java developers work in Bonita BPM Studio and collaborate with front-end developers working in the UI Designer.

-You can [install Bonita BPM Studio](bonita-bpm-installation-overview.md) on your computer, then create and test processes.
-Bonita BPM Studio contains a **Bonita BPM Platform** (Tomcat, Bonita BPM Portal, Bonita BPM Engine, and an h2 database), suitable for testing a process that is in development.
+You can [install Bonita BPM Studio](bonita-bpm-installation-overview.md) on your computer, then create and test processes, create data models, applications and application views (pages and forms).

+Bonita BPM Studio contains a **Bonita BPM Platform** (Tomcat, UI Designer, Bonita BPM Portal, Bonita BPM Engine, and an h2 database), suitable for testing an application that is in development.
+When you run a process, it is automatically deployed onto the development platform.

-In Bonita BPM Studio, once the process is ready, you can then [build](build-a-process-for-deployment.md) it and deploy it on your Bonita BPM production platform.
+Process forms, used to complete the human tasks, are created in the UI Designer, and use the data models created in the Studio.

-To build your completed process into a process-based application, you use the UI designer to create the application pages, then use the Bonita BPM Portal application builder to construct the application.
+Users can use Bonita BPM Portal (_User_ profile) to view and complete the process tasks for all processes.
+You can also build personalized process-based applications.
+To do so, use the UI Designer to create application pages that display business data from the data models, link the pages to processes thanks to action buttons, then use the Bonita BPM Portal application builder to construct the application piece by piece.

 ## Bonita BPM Platform

-Bonita BPM Engine is the execution engine of Bonita BPM.
+[Bonita BPM Engine](bonita-bpm-engine-architecture) is the execution engine of Bonita BPM.

-[Bonita BPM Portal](bonita-bpm-portal-interface-overview.md) is the part of Bonita BPM that is visible to process users, who use it to view tasks and take actions.
-Bonita BPM Portal is also the tool used by the process administrator to [install, deploy and manage processes](processes.md) and to [build applications](applications.md).
+As mentioned before, [Bonita BPM Portal](bonita-bpm-portal-interface-overview.md) is the part of Bonita BPM that is visible to process users, who use it to view tasks and take actions thanks to a generic task list for all processes they are involved in.

+But Bonita BPM Portal is also the tool used by the tenant administrator to [install, deploy and manage processes](processes.md) and to [build applications](applications.md).
+We use tenant here in the case the platform would be made of several tenants.

-To install Bonita BPM Engine and Bonita BPM Portal, [install Bonita BPM Platform](bonita-bpm-installation-overview.md).
+To install Bonita BPM Engine and Bonita BPM Portal in a qualification or production environment, [install Bonita BPM Platform](bonita-bpm-installation-overview.md).

+In Bonita BPM Studio, once a process is ready, you can [build](build-a-process-for-deployment.md) it and deploy it on your Bonita BPM qualification or production platform.

 ## Editions